shyam/helloworld-on-docker-and-k8s/docker/README.md

 ### Notes:

-`helloworld` container packages the helloworld.war and its entry point script.
+`helloworld` is a Java Sprint Boot microservice.
+The `helloworld` container packages the `helloworld.war` and its entry point script `entrypoint.sh`.
 It depends on a custom `alpine-java` image which internally depends on `alpine` image.

-The rationale of having `alpine-java` as separate container within our registry is to have an official image without referring unofficial 3rd party repos.
-It enables us to control the JVM updates and ensure security.
+Although `alpine-java` is forked from an 3rd party, the rationale of having `alpine-java` as separate container within our registry is to have an official internal image.
+It enables us to selectively control the JVM updates and ensure security.

-The `Dockerfile` sources and other artifacts for both the containers can be found in this directory.
+The `Dockerfile` sources and other artifacts for both the containers can be found within the respective directories.

 ### Steps to build, tag and push: